modelyst/dbgen/docs/index.md

 1.  ???
 2. Integration with the PostGres databases.

-DBgen was initially developed by [Modelyst](https://www.modelyst.io/) .
+DBgen was initially developed by [Modelyst](https://www.modelyst.io/).

 ## What is DBgen?

-DBgen was designed to support scientfic data analysis with the following
+DBgen was designed to support scientific data analysis with the following
 characteristics:

 1. Transparent